ITNerdSpace/jekyll/_posts/2019-01-04-generic-circuits-diagramming-tool.md

 - What do you use to represent your circuits or your designs?
 - What do you miss in those tools you use?

-Don't hesitate to join the conversatino and leave comments below :).
+Don't hesitate to join the conversation and leave comments below :).